 2. Speed & Convenience

-AI tools can generate multiple logo options in minutes.
+AI tools generate multiple logo options in minutes.
 If you need a quick solution for a temporary project, event, or test concept, an AI-generated logo can save time.

 4. No Design Skills Required